 Then, you’ll have to identify the appropriate influencers you want to work with, reach out and agree on the partnership, manage them and the content they’ll be creating (ensuring that it meets your timeline), issue the payment (whether in financial value or products), then measure and optimize the campaign.

 Running through these steps will probably take another article, but thankfully we’ve already created a comprehensive guide on how you can get started with your influencer program.

-If every customer you have sends you an additional 1 – 2 more customers, you’ll have a successful referral program.
+If every customer you have sends you an additional one to two more customers, you’ll have a successful referral program.

 In fact, that’s the basis for virality—where one person spreads to another, who then spreads to another.